Physical therapy education: United States

-Euro
+Europe

 France

 In France, the physiotherapist is known as masseur-kinésithérapeute.
 The diploma is recognised and delivered by the French Ministry of Health and is called the diplôme d'Etat de masseur-kinésithérapeute (State diploma of physiotherapist).
-It is a Master's degree since 2021 and the last Macron's reform of higher health studies: studies for physiotherapy are now five years long including one year of selection PASS / L.AS and four years of formation.
+It is a master's degree since 2021 and the last Macron's reform of higher health studies: studies for physiotherapy are now five years long including one year of selection PASS / L.AS and four years of formation.
 Studies have two cycles: a first cycle of three years (Bachelor's degree) with first year PASS/L.AS and then first two years of formation, and a second cycle of two years (Master's degree) with last two years of formation.
-Until 2020, it was a Bachelor's degree because year of selection was not recognised although it was mandatory.
+Until 2020, it was a bachelor's degree because year of selection was not recognised although it was mandatory.
 The kinésithérapeute is a paramedical profession in France but it is slowly becoming medical as it shares the same entrance gate in health studies as medicine, pharmacy, odontology and midwifery and is an autonomous social security approved professionnel de santé (Health professional), but still not a doctor.
 Some discussions are opened with the Ministry of Health to create a Doctor of Medicine in physiotherapy in France, with a third studies cycle and a physiotherapy internship.
-But State diploma of physiotherapist holders can now go in PhD of rehabilitation sciences with the gratitude of Master's degree.
+But State diploma of physiotherapist holders can now go in PhD of rehabilitation sciences with the gratitude of master's degree.